ynnuS/ynnuS.github.io/README.md

 ynnuS.github.io
 ===============

-ynnuS is an iOS App
+This is a repo for the app's site.